 - 1. Check the Sound system preference pane and verify that the selection under the Input tab is built-in microphone. - 2.
 Check the signal level and level meter and adjust the gain. - 3.
-Reset PRAM (shutdown the computer, press the power button, then hold down the Command-Option-P-R keys simultaneously until you hear the startup chime at least one additional time after the initial startup chime). - 4.
+Reset PRAM.
+(After restart, hold down the Command-Option-P-R keys until you hear the startup chime at least one additional time after the initial startup chime). - 4.
 If there is no sound output from the internal speaker nor is the microphone working, verify all cable connections. - 5.
 Check the left I/O flex connection to the logic board. - 6.
 Replace the speaker assembly. - 7.
 Replace the left I/O flex cable. - 8.
 Replace the left I/O board. - 9.
 Replace the logic board.